wdpypere/pakiti2/README.md

 Pakiti
 =======

 Patching status system.
-More information in on wiki https://github.com/tauceti2/pakiti2/wiki.
+More infomration is still on SF http://pakiti.sf.net.